TriForMine/py-chess-tk/README.md

 ## Features
 - Showing the board with pieces
 - Show a preview of the movements that are possible.
+- Moving pieces.
+- Capturing pieces

 ## Features Planned
-- Moving pieces.
-- Saving/Loading a game
 - Turn by turn with a second player
 - Playing against a basic bot using a tree and [minimax algorithm](https://towardsdatascience.com/how-a-chess-playing-computer-thinks-about-its-next-move-8f028bd0e7b1).
 - Choosing the depth of the bot tree (aka difficulty)